Network address translation: Translation process

 With NAT, all communications sent to external hosts actually contain the external IP address and port information of the NAT device instead of internal host IP addresses or port numbers.
 NAT only translates IP addresses and ports of its internal hosts, hiding the true endpoint of an internal host on a private network.

 When a computer on the private (internal) network sends an IP packet to the external network, the NAT device replaces the internal source IP address in the packet header with the external IP address of the NAT device.
 PAT may then assign the connection a port number from a pool of available ports, (Note: As the NAT router allocates an individual port for each outgoing connection, a huge number of outgoing connections may saturate the range of available ports.
 As ports typically get freed when the connection doesn't produce any more traffic for a certain time, the maximum number of active connections is limited to approximately 64K.) inserting this port number in the source port field.
 The packet is then forwarded to the external network.
 The NAT device then makes an entry in a translation table containing the internal IP address, original source port, and the translated source port.
 Subsequent packets from the same internal source IP address and port number are translated to the same external source IP address and port number.
 The computer receiving a packet that has undergone NAT establishes a connection to the port and IP address specified in the altered packet, oblivious to the fact that the supplied address is being translated.

 Upon receiving a packet from the external network, the NAT device searches the translation table based on the destination port in the packet header.
-If a match is found, the destination IP address and port number is replaced with the values found in the table and the packet is forwarded to the inside network.
+If a match is found, the destination IP address and port number are replaced with the values found in the table and the packet is forwarded to the inside network.
 Otherwise, if the destination port number of the incoming packet is not found in the translation table, the packet is dropped or rejected because the PAT device doesn't know where to send it.